Ramón Subercaseaux Vicuña: Biography

+Roman Daniel Manuel Del Carmen Subercaseaux Vicuña was born on 10 April 1854 in Valparaíso to Ramón Subercaseaux Mercado, a businessperson and politician, and Magdalena Vicuña Aguirre.
+Through his father Subercaseaux was a member of the Subercaseaux family, and was the grandson of Francisco Subercaseaux Breton.
+Through his mother Subercaseaux was the grandson of Francisco Ramón Vicuña.
+Subercaseaux was one of fourteen children.

+He studied at the Colegio San Ignacio from 1854 to 1859, and at the Instituto Nacional.
+From 1871 to 1874, he read law at the University of Chile.
 During this period, he also took private art lessons from the German-born painter Ernesto Kirchbach, second Director of the Academia de Pintura in Santiago.
 He finally decided to give up law and became largely self-taught in drawing and oil painting.
 That same year, he went to Rome where he took classes from the Spanish painter, José García Ramos.

-In 1879, he married Amalia Errázuriz Urmeneta, the daughter of Maximiano Errázuriz and sister of the painter, José Tomás Errázuriz.
-That same year, he was elected to the Chilean Congress as an Alternate Deputy for Angol, representing the Conservative Party.
-Altogether, they had six children, including Pedro, an artist and Benedictine monk; Luis, an athlete and politician; and Juan, who became the Archbishop of La Serena.
+In 1879, Subercaseaux was elected to the Chilean Congress as an Alternate Deputy for Angol, representing the Conservative Party.
 In 1882, after finishing his term in Congress, he became the Chilean consul in Paris.

 Diplomatic career

 In 1897, he went back to Europe; this time as a full-fledged diplomat.
 He served in Italy and Germany, where Kaiser Wilhelm II's support for Chile was instrumental in preventing war with Argentina.
 During this time, he also began to write.
 He returned to Chile in 1903 and, three years later, was elected a Senator, representing Arauco Province, serving until 1912.
 He was appointed Minister of Foreign Affairs by Juan Luis Sanfuentes in 1915, and held that office for a year.

 After serving as President of the Catholic University's extension school, and several commissions, he returned to diplomatic work in 1924 when he became Chile's Ambassador to the Holy See.
 He served in that position for six years.
 His term was notable for the fact that, during his tenure, the Chilean Congress enacted the Constitution of 1925, which established the separation of church and state, yet relations with Pope Pius XI remained cordial.

 Over the course of his diplomatic career, he was awarded the Prussian Order of the Crown, First Class and the Order of the Crown of Italy, Grand Cross.